A Taste of Honey (1961) Film Review B+

 DIRECTOR: Tony Richardson

 BOTTOM LINE: Tony Richardson’s adaptation of the Sheila Delaney play still shines.
 Delaney wrote the screenplay with Richardson, who directed the original Broadway production of the play in 1960.
-The film exemplifies a gritty British film genre that has come to be called kitchen sink realism.
+The film exemplifies a gritty British film genre known as kitchen sink realism.
 Rita Tushingham, who embodied the spirit of British Independent Cinema in the early through the mid-sixties, plays seventeen-year-old Jo, who lives in a run-down, post-industrial area of Salford in the British Midlands.
 One day, Jo meets Jimmy, a cook on a boat on the Manchester Ship Canal.
 After a one-night stayover, Jo discovers that she is pregnant.
-Wanting to keep the baby but not wanting to marry Jimmy, Jo moves in with her best friend Geoff (Murray Melvin), a gay man who says that he will marry Jo and take care of her and the baby.
+Wanting to keep the baby but not wanting to marry Jimmy, Jo moves in with her best friend, Geoff (Murray Melvin), a gay man who says that he will marry Jo and take care of her and the baby.
 Although he was playing a teenager, gay actor Murray Melvin was almost thirty when he made “A Taste of Honey.”
 One of the first openly gay actors, Melvin often worked with Richardson and director Ken Russell.
-His most famous movie scene is the card game in Stanley Kubrick’s “Barry Lyndon” with its natural candlelight and Schubert’s Piano Trio in E Flat on the soundtrack.
-Dora Bryan is particularly memorable as Tushingham’s self-centered and alcoholic mother.
+His most famous movie scene is the card game in Stanley Kubrick’s “Barry Lyndon,” featuring natural candlelight and Schubert’s Piano Trio in E-flat. on the soundtrack.

 STREAMING: Amazon Prime and Apple TV+